davidramirez116/davidramirez116/README.md

 ### Hi there 👋
+### My name is David Ramirez and I am a third-year computer science student at California State University, Long Beach

 <!--
 **davidramirez116/davidramirez116** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.